abhijeet42cy6/abhijeet42cy6/README.md

-- 👋 Hi, I’m ABHIJEET
+👋 Hi, I’m ABHIJEET

-- 👀 I’m interested in KNOWLEDGE
-- 🌱 I’m currently learning WEB DEV with python and javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
--
-- ⚡ Fun fact: ...
+⚡ Fun fact: WE ARE BUILDING KHETAI AND CARBON6

 <!---
 abhijeet42cy6/abhijeet42cy6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.